kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 The `SignIn.scss` contains CSS that pertains only to the `<SignIn />` component.

-Furthermore, I don't use any CSS libraries popular in the React ecosystem like 'styled-components' and 'emotion'.
+Furthermore, I don't use the CSS libraries popular in the React ecosystem such as 'styled-components' and 'emotion'.
 I try to **use pure HTML and CSS whenever I can, and only let Preact handle the DOM and state updates** for me.

-For example, for the `input` element:
+For example, for the `<input/>` element:

 ```css
 // index.scss